MrMasterMiltank/Purdue-Pollster/README.md

 **This repository is expected to be completed on or around May 17th, 2019.
 Please stay tuned for updates.**

+Join the test server to give the bot a try: https://discord.gg/KBqBtjp

 ************************************
 Forward Materials/Acknowledgments:
 ************************************